zugo-m/alx-higher_level_programming-1/0x01-python-if_else_loops_functions/README.md

 <h1> 0x01 Python </h1>
-The second project on pythoon covering if/else, loops and functions.
+The second project on python covering if/else, loops and functions.